ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 The RAID 5 configuration requires a minimum of four hosts.
 Alternatively, you can choose the RAID 6 configuration with **Failure tolerance method** set to **RAID-5/6 (Erasure Coding) - Capacity** and **Primary level of failures** set to 2.

-The RAID 6 configuration requires a minimum of 6 hosts. **Duplication** and **compression** are also enabled in the default storage policy.
+The RAID 6 configuration requires a minimum of six hosts. **Duplication** and **compression** are also enabled in the default storage policy.

 An instance uses the default policy unless otherwise specified from the vSphere console.
 When a custom policy is configured, vSAN will guarantee it when possible.
-However, if the policy cannot be guaranteed, it is not possible to provision a VM that uses the policy unless it is enabled to force provisioning.
+However, if the policy can't be guaranteed, it's not possible to provision a VM that uses the policy unless it is enabled to force provisioning.

 Storage policies must be reapplied after addition of new ESXi hosts or patching of the ESXi hosts.